 Finally, we have a closer look at the Risk Margin for approximation method (III) which is very popular in practice.
-From Table 8, we observe that the assumption, that future SCRs are proportional to future liabilities, results in the largest deviations in three of the four combinations of portfolios and longevity shocks.
+From Table 8, we observe that the assumption, that future SCRs are proportional to future liabilities, results in the largest relative deviations in three of the four combinations of portfolios and longevity shocks.
 In each of these cases, the "exact" Risk Margin is underestimated.
-This is due to the ratio SCR_0/BEL_0 being a very crude if not inadequate proxy for ratios of future SCRs and liabilities as can be seen in the right panels of Figure 7.
-For both portfolios and both longevity shocks, the ratio is not even approximately constant but, in general, increases with time.12 Thus, approximation method (III) does not seem appropriate in its current form.
+This is due to the ratio $SCR_0/BEL_0$ being a very crude if not inadequate proxy for ratios of future SCRs and liabilities as can be seen in the right panels of Figure 7.
+For both portfolios and both longevity shocks, the ratio is not even approximately constant but, in general, increases with time.
+This observation is in line with the findings of Haslip (2008) for non-life insurance.
+Thus, approximation method (III) does not seem appropriate in its current form.
 However, an adjustment of the proxy, e.g., in form of a dependence on the average age in the portfolio may improve results considerably.